-Category Essential Function Visual Read fine print; read data displayed on a monitor/equipment; observe and discern physical characteristics and changes in these; readily discern and respond to objects in the environment.
+Student: Review the Essential Functions listed below and then have your healthcare provider comple this form and return it to the Associate Dean for Nursing.
+Healthcare Provider: The student below is seeking a medical release to return to their nursing classes held on rearding From Cri campus in a classroom setting and clinical rotations held in medical facilities.
+Please review essential functions required for students to function in the program (below) and then indica if this student is able to return to their program studies.
+Student Name CID# Student Name: SID# Category Essential Function Visual Read fine print; read data displayed on a monitor/equipment; observe and discern physical characteristics and changes in these; readily discern and respond to objects in the environment.
 Auditory Effectively process sounds in the environment, including those heard through a stethoscope; effectively communicate with others.
 Tactile Discern tremors, vibrations, pulses, textures, temperature, shape, sizes, location, and other physical characteristics.
 Olfactory Detect odors in the environment.
 Communication Verbally and in writing, engage in two-way communication in English; effectively read, write, and comprehend the English language.
 Interpersonal Work effectively in groups and independently; function effectively in situations of Relationships uncertainty and stress.
-Must possess skills necessary for effective and harmonious - relationships in diverse academic and clinical environments.
+Must possess skills necessary for effective and harmonious relationships in diverse academic and clinical environments.
 Cognitive Thinking Consistently and dependably engage in the process of critical thinking in order to formulate and implement safe and ethical decisions in a variety of healthcare settings.
 Motor Function Coordinate hand/eye movements; coordinate fine and gross motor hand movements; handle small delicate equipment/objects without contamination or destruction; move, position, transfer, and assist with lifting and ambulation without injury to clients, self, or others; maintain balance; respond rapidly to emergency situation; lift and/or carry objects weighing up to 25 pounds; stand, bend, and walk for prolonged periods of time; perform physical activities requiring energy without jeopardizing the safety of the client, self, or others; function with hands free for nursing care and transporting devices; handle multiple tasks concurrently.
-Emotional/Behavioral Must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities for the diagnosis and care of patients and families. the diagnosis and care of partents and families.
-Classroom Setting: Able to return to theory courses held in a classroom setting on (date Not able to return to theory courses here in a classicion setting on Not able to return to theory courses at this time.
-Clinical Setting: Able to return to clinical courses held in medical facilities on(date Not able to return to clinical courses net in medical facilities on Not able to return to clinical courses at this time. ealthcare Provider Nan Print Name ealthcare Provider Sign sture.
+Emotional/Behavioral Must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities for the diagnosis and care of patients and families.
+Classroom Setting: Able to return to theory courses held in a classroom setting on(date).
+Not able to return to theory courses at this time.
+Clinical Catting: Able to enture to divide course held in section facilities on Clinical Setting: □ Able to return to clinical courses held in medical facilities on(date). □ Not able to return to clinical courses at this time.
+Not able to return to clinical courses at this time.
+Healthcare Provider Nan ne: Print Name Healthcare Provider Sign ature: